miguelnto/my-website/src/posts/hare.md

 And that's it.

-Let's now create a Makefile, to save our fingers from writing the full `hare build` command everytime.
+Let's now create a Makefile, to add some convenience when building or running the project.

 `Makefile`